readium/readium-css/docs/CSS12-user_prefs.md

 ### Font variations

-If a variable font is available and is currently used, the user can enable it’s optical sizing, and set its `weight` and `width`.
+If a variable font is available and is currently used, the user can disable its optical sizing, and set its `weight` and `width`.

 **Warning: All fonts don’t support all these variations.** ReadiumCSS provides these user settings for convenience but their implementation and use depends on the variable fonts you ship in your app.
 By very far, the most common variation is `weight` and may be considered a common denominator.